- Practice Areas

 Before a hearing about the compensability of a claim, and if the insurance carrier is denying a claim based on medical issues, you will need to be evaluated by a doctor.
 If you are unhappy with the evaluation of the treating physician, you can request an evaluation from another doctor.
 If the insurance carrier is unhappy with the evaluation of the treating doctor, they are allowed to submit a request to have another doctor evaluate you.

-If you do not have an attorney helping with your claim, you will choose from a panel of qualified medical evaluators (QMEs).
+If you do not have a Santa Ana workers’ compensation attorney helping with your claim, you will choose from a panel of qualified medical evaluators (QMEs).
 If you do have an attorney, then you and the insurance carrier will jointly choose an agreed-upon medical examiner (AME).